ujjwallsrivastavaa/BKAssignment/README.md

       }
   ]
   ```
-#### Language Fallback Behavior:
+#### Language Fallback Mechanism:

-If the requested language is not present in the database, the API will attempt to convert the FAQ content into the requested language using Google Translate.
-If the translation fails, the content will fall back to the default English language (i.e., en).
-In case of translation failure, the FAQ content will be returned in English.
+If the requested language is missing, the API attempts translation via Google Translate.
+If unsuccessful, it defaults to English.

 ## Testing

-To test the API, you can use pytest.
-The project includes tests for the following cases:
+The API can be tested using pytest, with coverage for:

-- Retrieving FAQs in English.
+- Fetching FAQs in English.
-- Retrieving FAQs in other languages (e.g., French).
+- Retrieving translated FAQs. (e.g., German).
-- Retrieving FAQs with a nonexistent language code.
+- Handling invalid language codes.
-- Testing model behavior and database interactions.
-This includes testing save functions on the models.
+- Model and database interactions, including save functions.

 ### Run Tests